csabot3/liverAItutorial/README.md

 ## Lesson 3: Radiomics Basics

 Exploration of utility of organ segmentations for further data analysis.
 We highlight the SimpleITK and Pyradiomics packages for further analysis of radiology segmentation data.

+## Lesson 4, Part 1: Neural Networks Revisited with CT Data

+Lesson 4 revisits the neural network concepts of lesson 2 but places a greater emphasis on modeling details such as training data image augmentation, the learning rate, the loss function, the optimizer, and the neural network architecture.
+The first part of lesson 4 uses CHAOS CT data to investigate the impact of these varias aspects of neural network modeling on a simple classification neural network which is designed to classify whether or not an axial CT slice contains liver parenchyma.

+## Lesson 4, Part 2: Neural Networks Revisited with MRI Data